 All estimated measure costs and life spans for the measure must be accurate before running the IA.
-Incidental Repair Measure costs must be made part of the overall cost for the ECM or group of measures that it's associated with.
+Incidental Repair Measure costs must be made part of the overall cost for the ECM or group of measures that it is associated with.
 See Incidental Repairs.

 An overall (cumulative/whole house) SIR is not automatically generated in REM/Design.
 If or when needed, a second IA must be run, and all previously passing or proposed measures are grouped together to generate an overall SIR.
-All overall, whole house SIR calculations require KHRC review and the following items are to be provided: all initial house inspection documents, proposed work scope, REM building file, PDF copy of initial IA and 'grouped' whole house IA, estimated cost sheet, and any notes specifying why a whole house audit is necessary.
+The original IA and the whole house IA must be in the client files.